ResetXPDR/MSFS_AutoFPS/README.md

           - Reduction occurs only when FPS falls below target by at least the margin specified by the current TLOD automation method.
         - All flight type profiles will use the same cloud reduction method.
       - TLOD (FPS Sensitivity and FPS Tolerance TLOD Automation Methods)
-        - Decreases when TLOD has already auto reduced to TLOD Min and FPS is still below target FPS by more than the FPS tolerance.
+        - Decreases when TLOD has already auto reduced to TLOD Base Min and FPS is still below target FPS by more than the FPS tolerance.
-        - Cloud Recovery TLOD with optional + (resultant TLOD must fall within TLOD Min+5 and TLOD Max-5)
+        - Cloud Recovery TLOD with optional + (resultant TLOD must fall within TLOD Base Min+5 and TLOD Max-5)
           - The TLOD level required to cancel an active cloud quality reduction state and restore cloud quality back to its initial higher quality level.
-          - Ideally set to 50 TLOD or more above TLOD Min to provide a TLOD buffer to minimise the chance that cloud quality will constantly change down and up.
+          - Ideally set to 50 TLOD or more above TLOD Base Min to provide a TLOD buffer to minimise the chance that cloud quality will constantly change down and up.
-          - When + is checked, Cloud Recovery TLOD becomes relative to TLOD Min instead of absolute.
+          - When + is checked, Cloud Recovery TLOD becomes relative to TLOD Base Min instead of absolute.
       - GPU Load (All TLOD Automation Methods)
         - Requires the [GPU-Z](https://www.techpowerup.com/download/techpowerup-gpu-z/) companion app to be installed and running for this method to work.
 If GPU-Z is not running, the user will be alerted to start it in on the app status line in the General section.
         - Decreases when the GPU load, as measured by the GPU-Z companion app, is higher than the user-defined Decrease GPU Load percentage.
 (50% - 100% allowable)